Slowly wandering my way everywhere

 Was a good majority of it downhill?
 Yes, most of it was.
 However, there are still portions along the way that are also flat or even uphill.
 If you are an avid biker or in even just in good shape, it’s not going to break you, I just want you to know the whole thing isn’t downhill since that was the impression I had before going.

 Lastly, in addition to the ride, visiting the waterfalls along the way (essentially the whole point of doing this) can be strenuous as well.
 The hike back to Pailón del Diablo was about a mile each way and it’s a very steep path.
 It wasn’t too bad on the way down, but it’s a tough climb back up when you’re done exploring.
-By the end of the day, we were sore and utterly exhausted.
+By the end of the day, I was sore and utterly exhausted.

 2. Traffic and Tunnels